ARMmbed/mbed-os/features/FEATURE_BLE/targets/TARGET_CORDIO/doc/PortingGuide.md

 ##### Reset sequence

-The reset sequence process is handled by three functions:
+Three functions handle the reset sequence process:

-* `start_reset_sequence`: This function start the process.
-The basic implementation sends an HCI reset command to the Bluetooth controller.
-The function shall be overridden in the driver if the bluetooth controller requires more than just sending the standard reset command.
+* `start_reset_sequence`: This function starts the process.
+It sends an HCI reset command to the Bluetooth controller.
+You can override this function *if* the Bluetooth controller requires more than just sending the standard reset command.

 * `handle_reset_sequence`: Entry point to the state machine handling the reset process.
 Every time an HCI packet is received during the reset sequence, this function is called with the HCI packet received.
 Its purpose is to prepare the Bluetooth controller and set the parameters the stack needs to operate properly.
-This function can be overridden if necessary.
+You can override this function if necessary.

-* `signal_reset_sequence_done`: This function shall be called once the reset sequence is achieved.
-It cannot be overridden.
+* `signal_reset_sequence_done`: Once the reset sequence is finished, you can call this function.
+You cannot override it.

 ###### Controller parameters to set

-This instruct the controller which events are relevant for the stack.
+This step tells the controller which events are relevant to the stack.

 The following parameters should be set in the controller (if supported):

-* event mask: The reset sequence should issue the call `HciSetEventMaskCmd((uint8_t *) hciEventMask)`
+* Event mask: Call `HciSetEventMaskCmd((uint8_t *) hciEventMask)`.

-* LE event mask: The call `HciLeSetEventMaskCmd((uint8_t *) hciLeEventMask)`
+* LE event mask: Call `HciLeSetEventMaskCmd((uint8_t *) hciLeEventMask)`.

-should be issued.
-* 2nd page of events mask: Can be achieved by invoking `HciSetEventMaskPage2Cmd((uint8_t *) hciEventMaskPage2)`.
+* 2nd page of events mask: Call `HciSetEventMaskPage2Cmd((uint8_t *) hciEventMaskPage2)`.

 ###### Stack runtime parameters

-Some stack parameters shall be acquired at runtime from the controller:
+At runtime, you can get some stack parameters from the controller:

-* Bluetooth address: Can be queried with `HciReadBdAddrCmd`.
-Response shall be copied into `hciCoreCb.bdAddr` with `BdaCpy`.
+* Bluetooth address: Query this with `HciReadBdAddrCmd`.
+Copy the response into `hciCoreCb.bdAddr` with `BdaCpy`.

 * Buffer size of the controller: Can be obtained by `HciLeReadBufSizeCmd`.
-The return parameter *HC_ACL_Data_Packet_Length* shall be copied into `hciCoreCb.bufSize` and the response parameter `HC_Synchronous_Data_Packet_Length` shall be copied into `hciCoreCb.numBufs`.
+The return parameter `HC_ACL_Data_Packet_Length` is copied to `hciCoreCb.bufSize`, and the response parameter `HC_Synchronous_Data_Packet_Length` shall be copied into `hciCoreCb.numBufs`.
 The value of `hciCoreCb.availBufs` shall be initialized with `hciCoreCb.numBufs`.

-* Supported state: Queried with `HciLeReadSupStatesCmd`, the response shall go into `hciCoreCb.leStates`.
+* Supported state: Query this with `HciLeReadSupStatesCmd`, and copy the response into `hciCoreCb.leStates`.
-* Whitelist size: Queried with `HciLeReadWhiteListSizeCmd` the response shall go into `hciCoreCb.whiteListSize`.
+* Whitelist size: Query this with `HciLeReadWhiteListSizeCmd`, and copy the response into `hciCoreCb.whiteListSize`.
-* LE features supported: Obtained with `HciLeReadLocalSupFeatCmd`.
-The response shall be stored into `hciCoreCb.leSupFeat`.
+* LE features supported: Query this with `HciLeReadLocalSupFeatCmd`, and copy the response into `hciCoreCb.leSupFeat`.
-* Resolving list size: Obtained with `hciCoreReadResolvingListSize`.
-The response shall go into `hciCoreCb.resListSize`.
+* Resolving list size: Query this with `hciCoreReadResolvingListSize`, and copy the response into `hciCoreCb.resListSize`.
-* Max data length: Acquired with `hciCoreReadMaxDataLen`.
-The response parameter `supportedMaxTxOctets` and `supportedMaxTxTime` shall be pass to the function `HciLeWriteDefDataLen`.
+* Max data length: Query this with `hciCoreReadMaxDataLen`, and pass the response parameters `supportedMaxTxOctets` and `supportedMaxTxTime` to the function `HciLeWriteDefDataLen`:

-The default implementation is:

 ```
 void HCIDriver::handle_reset_sequence(uint8_t *pMsg) {